 A solitary swan

 Our second stop is a short drive away, en route to Berkhamsted.
-Swan Antiques is housed within a grade 2 listed forner pub standing on a junction.
+Swan Antiques is housed within a grade 2 listed former pub standing on a junction.
 It has its own, decent-sized, free car park and is a short walk from Hemel Hempstead station.

 Swan has a bright and welcoming entrance area with a couple of sofas in case you’re in need of a rest, or perhaps you wish to peruse the latest issue of CC!
 There’s also a number of cabinets here filled with jewellery and smaller pieces.